 Poppi is an ancient medieval village, located in Tuscanyin the Casentino area, between Florence and Arezzo, and it was mentioned as one of the most beautiful towns in Italy (I Borghi più belli d’Italia).
 The town is a part of the National Park of the Casentine Forests, Monte Falterona, Campigna.
 The noble Guidi family ruled the perfectly preserved walled town for three centuries, from the early 1000s until 1289, and they are also responsible for the construction of important fortification works such as the town walls and the stronghold.
 After Guidi’s dominion, Poppi became part of the Florentine Republic and the Guidi family continued to control the land stretching from Poppi to the mountain pass of the Consuma.

-Situated on the hilltop of Poppi, it dominates the surrounding countryside with its façade with double-arched windows and a tall tower rising from the centre.
-It was built between the middle and the end of the 13th century by the architect Lapo di Cambio and had later additions (15th century).
-It is considered a gem of civil and military architecture, superb evidence of the richness and pomp of the Guidi counts.
+Poppi Medieval Castle: situated on the hilltop of Poppi, it dominates the surrounding countryside with its façade with double-arched windows and a tall tower rising from the centre.
+It was built between the middle and the end of the 13th century by the architect Lapo di Cambio and then it was modified in the 15th century.
+It is considered a gem of civil and military architecture, superb evidence of the richness of the Guidi counts.

-The S. Fedele Abbey: It has an impressive architectural structure dating back to the thirteenth century and valuable works of art such as a Madonna and Child by the end of 1200.
+The S. Fedele Abbey: it has an impressive architectural structure dating back to the 13th century and valuable works of art such as a Madonna and Child by the end of 1200.

 Cover image credit: Varda HB